nuvibit/github-terraform-workflows/README.md

 ```
 <br><br>

->## Terraform Workspace Workflow (Minimal)
-* This workflow is mostly the same as [Terraform Workspace Workflow (Standard)](#terraform-workspace-workflow-standard) but reduced to only run terraform plan or apply.
-* This can be useful for terraform repositories that are maintained in an automated manner.
-<br><br>

->## Terraform Module Workflow (Standard)
+>## Terraform Module Workflow
 * This workflow can be used to run [Terratest][terratest_intro] for a Terraform module.
 * This workflow releases the module automatically with [semantic versioning][semantic_intro].
-* This workflow tests a specific or latest Terraform version.
+* This workflow can only test a single Terraform version.

 ### :exclamation: Requirements
-* An AWS account or Azure subscription is required to run Terratest.
+* An AWS account is required to run Terratest.
-* For this workflow a Terraform Enterprise or Cloud workspace is required.
-* The Terraform workspace should be configured for [local runs][tfe_local_runs].
-* The terraform repository should contain a [remote backend][tfe_remote_backend].
-* [Semantic release config file][semantic_config] is required.

 ### Workflow Steps
 The Terraform module workflow consists of the following steps: